-HIV- VIRAL LOADS AND HEPATITIS C PCR.
+HIV- VIRAL LOADS AND HEPATITIS C PCR

-- For HIV viral load, blood should be collected in an EDTA blood collection tube. - For hepatitis C PCR, a serum sample is required - Hepatitis C PCR and HIV viral load investigations should be sent to the laboratory immediately for processing.
+- Samples for routine viral investigations are referred to the NVRL and transported to the NVRL three times daily by courier: 10.30am, 12.30pm and 2.30pm.
+For HIV viral load, blood should be collected in an EDTA blood collection tube. - For hepatitis C PCR, a serum sample is required - Hepatitis C PCR and HIV viral load investigations should be sent to the laboratory immediately for processing.
 The serum must be frozen within 6 hours of taking the patient's blood. - Specimens are transported at -20°C by courier each Friday to the NVRL.